DEV-learn-co-curriculum/careers-welcome/README.md

 >Your City, State

->Url link to this specific google doc.
+>URL link to this specific google doc.

 The title of each Google Doc assignment you submitted should also always be “”Your name” + “Assignment Title””.